benhg/mpmc-ring-buffer/README.md

 ## Building

-To build the library and test cases, use the provided Makefile:
+To build the library and test cases, use the provided Makefile